Predicting Game: Global Health Part 3

 If you missed last month’s predicting game, or would like to try your hand at a predicting game that has nothing to do with calendars, check out this month’s game:

-Another way in which we try to increase savings is by sending SMS reminders (with support from the Joep Lange Institute and PharmAccess Foundation).
-This month, we are asking you to guess which of three SMS reminders led to the greatest savings on M-Tiba.
+Another way in which we can try to increase savings is by sending SMS reminders.
+This month, we are asking you to guess which of three SMS reminders led to the greatest savings in M-Tiba.
 The three messages, always sent on Saturdays, were:

 Control: Remember to save as little as 10/- today!